Class Topology

 addSource

 @Deprecated public Topology addSource(Topology.AutoOffsetReset offsetReset, String name, Pattern topicPattern) Deprecated.Since 4.0.
-UseaddSource(org.apache.kafka.streams.AutoOffsetReset, String, Pattern)
+UseaddSource(org.apache.kafka.streams.AutoOffsetReset, String, Pattern)instead. -

 addSource